scrambldchannel/https-scrambldchannel.github.io-/content/Dissecting a TI processes pro file.md

 ### Known issues

-Not every detail in the file is actually used to construct the new process so it's very likely that some legacy processes can't be created this way.
+Not every detail in the file is used to construct the new process so it's very likely that some legacy processes can't be created this way.
 Processes created with wizard probably won't work as well those using the old SAP connector.
 I also haven't tested it on with processes with ODBC data sources and think it might need to be tweaked to support them, not sure if it will be possible to set the password correctly either.